go-gorm/gorm/README.md

 ### FirstOrInit With Assign

-Assign's arguments would be used to set the struct even a record found, but won't be used for search
+Ignore Assign's arguments when search, but use them to fill the struct regardless record found or not

 ```go
 db.Where(User{Name: "non_existing"}).Assign(User{Age: 20}).FirstOrInit(&user)